24 Amazing Literature Facts for Christmas

 21. In December 1956, Nelle Harper Lee, better known as Harper Lee, the author of To Kill a Mockingbird, received a rather useful Christmas present from her friends, Michael Brown and Joy Williams Brown.
 It was a short note which read: ‘You have one year off from your job to write whatever you please.
 Merry Christmas.’
 Enclosed were a year’s wages, which Lee could only accept on condition that she give up work and write for a year.
 She accepted.
 Over the next year, she wrote the novel that became To Kill a Mockingbird.
 Read the full post here.

-22. The phrase ‘Christmas pudding’ is first recorded in the diary of Samuel Pepys.
+22. The phrase ‘Christmas present’ is first recorded in the diary of Samuel Pepys.
 According to the Oxford English Dictionary it was first recorded in a 1663 entry in the diary of Samuel Pepys.
 Pepys began his diary in January 1660 and continued it until 1669, when failing eyesight put an end to his daily jottings.
 For more on this, read the post here.

 23. A Poet Laureate wrote the words to ‘While Shepherds Watched Their Flocks’.
 Nahum Tate (1652-1715 – he was born Nahum Teate) held the post of Poet Laureate between 1692 and his death, and penned the words to this enduring carol.
 You can read the post here.